-Internships in Animal Rescue, Shelter Operations and Wildlife Rehab
+Internships in Animal Rescue, Shelter Operations, Veterinary Medicine and Wildlife Rehabilitation

-Center Valley Animal Rescue (CVAR) in Quilcene, Washington has one, possibly two unpaid internships available.
-These are offered quarterly but may be tailored for your school’s time frame.
+Center Valley Animal Rescue (CVAR) in Quilcene, Washington has two to three unpaid internships available.
+These are offered year-round and may be tailored for your school’s time frame.
 On-site living quarters are available but may be shared with the other interns

-CVAR was established in 2002 and on it’s present site since 2004.
-We have 32 acres in a rural area, a building for a variety of small animals and outdoor pastures, barns and shelters for large animals, and a new dog building which is currently under construction.
-A separate area is used for wildlife rehab.
+CVAR was established in 2002 and on the present site since 2004.
+We have 30 acres of property, a building for small animals, many outdoor pastures, 3 barns, smaller shelters for large animals, and a new dog building which is currently under construction.
+A separate area on the property is used for wildlife rehabilitation.

-We are on the picturesque Olympic Peninsula with a variety of outdoor recreational opportunities.
-Seattle is a short drive and ferry ride away.
+We are located on the picturesque Olympic Peninsula with a variety of outdoor recreational opportunities.
+Seattle is a few hours including a ferry ride away.

 About the Position